80s Films Were the Best!

 Bill Murray, Rick Moranis, the Marshmallow Man, Slimer and oh God so much more.
 I had every Ghostbuster thing going – I had the figures, the crisps, the PJs the soundtrack, you name it.
 China probably became a superpower on the merchandise on this film alone!
 But above anything, it made me want to visit NYC.
 And when I finally did aged 24, I felt like I was on the set of the movie.
 I know there’s a new release on the way, but it will never beat the magic of the original.
 Never you hear me!

 Tom Hanks was the 80s.
 Every film he made in this time was special, especially BIG.
 I believe that giant piano in FAO Schwartz is still a crowd drawer today from the famous scene where he does the chopsticks.
-I promised myself I’d visit and sure enough I did.
-I can’t believe the next thing is to bring my baby!
+I promised myself I’d visit and sure enough I did!

 There’s sooooo many other films I love from the 80s and it was hard to pick my favourites.
 Here’s others I love…